Back to All Events

 Understanding Neurodevelopmental Conditions in Adopted and Fostered Young People

-Adopted and fostered children are significantly more likely to have neurodevelopmental conditions such as Autism or ADHD—but these often go undiagnosed, especially when early life trauma or attachment difficulties are present.
+Adopted and fostered children are significantly more likely to have neurodevelopmental conditions such as Autism or ADHD, as discussed in our recent article in the Adoption and Fostering journal.
+However, these conditions often go undiagnosed, especially when young people have experienced early life trauma or disrupted attachments.
 Without a clear diagnosis, families can struggle to access the right support.

 What the Talk Will Cover

-• How to recognise and diagnose Autism and ADHD in adopted or fostered young people
+• How can we diagnose autism and ADHD in adopted or fostered young people, including those with attachment difficulties or early life trauma?

-• Why neurodevelopmental conditions are more common in this group than in the general population
+• Why are the rates of neurodevelopmental conditions higher in adopted and fostered children than in the general population?

-• How families can access specialist neurodevelopmental assessments and services
+• How can families access specialist neurodevelopmental assessment?

 Who This Event is For